xiaomi7732/DotNetDiagnostics/Readme.md

     },
     ```

-1. Run your app.
+4. Run your app.

-1. To enable `dotnet-counters`, invoke a `HttpPUT` on the endpoint, for example:
+5. To enable `dotnet-counters`, invoke a `HttpPUT` on the endpoint, for example:

     ![Invoking dotnet-counters](./images/InvokingDotNetCounters.png)

+    _Tips: You can turn off `dotnet-counters` at anytime by invoke another PUT request with `isEnabled` parameter set to false._

 1. Get the output
-    * On a local environment, by default, the file is in `%tmp%`, you will have files like `Counters_2023031600.csv`;
+    * In a local environment, by default, the file is in `%tmp%`, you will have files like `Counters_2023031600.csv`;
-    * On Azure App Service, the default output path would be `%HOME%/LogFiles/Application/`, and the file name would carry a unique id for the service instance, like this:
+    * In `Azure App Service`, the default output path would be `%HOME%/LogFiles/Application/`, and the file name would carry a unique id for the service instance, like this:
         * Counters_82177b41d89d4b2dce789b4903a7e0dc0a76412697ac6069b750097059c09ed7_2023031523.csv
         ![Counters Output on Kudu](./images/CountersOutputOnKudu.png)